algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 #### Collaborative game-testing

 We'll also be doing game-testing sessions in collaboration with Team 4's QA team.
-The aim of having the game tested by another team is to have another approach on the game in order to find other bugs.
+The aim of having the game tested by another team is to have another approach to the game to find other bugs.
 As they have knowledge of the project and QA skills, we hope they will provide accurate and clear feedback to help us improve our own game. <br>

 On the other hand, we'll also be testing their game.
 We'll provide feedback to help them improve their game and find bugs they may not have noticed.
 It will also be interesting to see the things they could have done that we didn't think of. <br>

-The aim is to get two different and original end products, but of equal quality. <br>
+The aim is to get two different and original end products but of equal quality. <br>

 ### d.
 Define priorities

 Priorities are a crucial point to determine which test has to be done first.
-It will be in corelation with priorities defined in the functional specifications.
+It will be in correlation with priorities defined in the functional specifications.
-There will be 4 priorities that are explicit:
+There will be 4 explicit priorities:

 - Urgent
 - High
 - Medium
 - Low

 Priorities are not definitive, they can change during the development of the project.
-For example if an high priority feature is defined at the beginning of the project but seems to ambitious afterwards, il will be downgraded to a lower priority. <br>
+For example, if a high-priority feature is defined at the beginning of the project but seems too ambitious afterwards, it will be downgraded to a lower priority. <br>

 ### e.
 Test tool

 #### Operating system

 The different team members are working on different operating systems.
 Some are working on Windows, others on Mac OS. <br>
-As the first step is to make it run on DOSBox, with our own computer, we will have to test the game on different operating systems to be sure that it works on all of them. <br>
+As the first step is to make it run on DOSBox, with our computer, we will have to test the game on different operating systems to be sure that it works on all of them. <br>
 The final objective of this project is to run the game with DOS on a real x86 CPU.
 That's why the final tests will be done on a real x86 CPU with DOS. <br>

 #### GitHub

 As the project is hosted on GitHub, we will use the Issues feature to create tickets for test cases and bug reports.
-Thanks to that, when people will look at our project, they will be able to see what has to be implemented and if they are bugs, what are they.
+Thanks to that, when people look at our project, they will be able to see what has to be implemented and if they are bugs, what are they.

 ### f.
 Test cases